 - Prepare the dough: The dough comes together with a mixer.
 You can also make the dough by hand, but it requires a bit of arm muscle.
 After the dough comes together in the mixing bowl, it’s time to knead.
 You can simply continue beating the dough with the mixer for this step or you can knead the dough by hand.

-- Let the dough rise: The dough rises in about 1-2 hours in a relatively warm environment.
+- Let the dough rise: The dough rises in about 1-2 hours.

 - Punch down the dough: Punch down the dough to release the air.